Fable67/Streamlined-Off-Policy-Learning/README.md

 ## Mentions
 ------------
 This implementation is adapted from [Shmumas](https://github.com/Shmuma) [SAC implementation using PTAN](https://github.com/PacktPublishing/Deep-Reinforcement-Learning-Hands-On-Second-Edition/blob/sac-experiment/Chapter19/06_train_sac.py). <br/>
-It is also influenzed by the [official implementation](https://github.com/AutumnWu/Streamlined-Off-Policy-Learning).
+It is also influenced by the [official implementation](https://github.com/AutumnWu/Streamlined-Off-Policy-Learning).
 <br/>